Creation year

 From 1 - 10 / 109

-• This dataset contains interpreted geological data, using combined interpretations of airborne magnetic, radiometric and gravity survey data, mapped at 1:100,000 of deeply buried geological units.
-In this layer units, along with their associated linework, have been classified as 'deep' since they reside beneath other geophysically interpreted units which are usually themselves below the mapped surface geology.
+• This dataset contains linear geological structure data not included in GPGEOL - this includes anticlines, synclines and trends.
 At scales larger than 1:120,000 the display is a combination of both 1:100,000 and 1:250,000 geophysical mapping.
 Recent 1:250,000 geophysical mapping has been of such quality and detail it has been used to supersede older coincident 1:100,000 mapping.
 This occurs in the following areas: St Arnaud 7524, Dunolly 7624, Charlton 7525, Wedderburn 7625 and part of Ararat 7423 are superseded by St Arnaud SJ54-4.
 Bendigo 7724, Heathcote 7824 and Nagambie 7924 are superseded by Bendigo SJ55-1.
 Balmoral 7223, Ararat 7423, Horsham SJ54-3 and St Arnaud SJ54-4 supersede Grampians 7323 where there is overlap.
-This data has been collected by the Geological Survey of Victoria.
-This dataset is accompanied by other datasets representing geological polygons and boundaries, structural lines, miscellaneous lines and metamorphism.
+The Ouyen SI54-15 and Horsham SJ54-3 map areas are datasets derived from a combination of Geological Interpretation of Basement Geophysical Features maps and Geological Interpretation of Post-Cratonic Geophysical Features maps performed by Moore, D. H. This data has been collected by the Geological Survey of Victoria.
+This dataset is accompanied by other datasets representing geological polygons and boundaries, sub-surface geological polygons, miscellaneous lines and metamorphism.

 • Captured as part of the 2015-16 CIP, this project contains 10cm resolution high accuracy visible (RGB) photography over selected towns within Gannawarra Shire.